 Jalfrazie is a sautéd dish, which can be prepared with meat, poultry, sea food etc.

 The word “Jalfrazie” came from 2 words: “Jal” meaning “spicy or pungent” and “Frazie” meaning “Fried”.
 As in the case of almost all of our cuisine, which started out as insipid concoctions, in the days of the British Raj, the original “Jal Frezie” was bland and tasteless.
 The Colonial servants would fry up the leftover Christmas Turkey and Chicken Roasts with some pepper, chillies, etc., for Breakfast the next day.
-Over the years many more ingredients and spices were added to this dish to make it as spicy and delicious as it is today and it has become synonymous with the cuisine of West Bengal.
+Over the years many more ingredients and spices were added to this dish to make it as spicy and delicious as it is today and it has become synonymous with the cuisine of Anglo-Indians of West Bengal.

-Serves 6 Preparation Time 1 hour
+Preparation Time 1 hour

 1 kg Boneless Chicken cut into cubes

 1 teaspoon cumin seeds

 3 dry red chillies broken into bits

 1 teaspoon spice powder or garam masala powder

 1 teaspoon peppercorns